sogukma/DataWarehouseDataLake/README.md

 - Module:		Data Warehouse and Data Lake Systems
 - Date:		April 21, 2021

 In this project, a data pipeline was developed in Apache Airflow in combination with the PostgreSQL database.
+The intention was to explore the real estate market in Seattle and Boston with the given data in order to establish a suitable investment plan in these areas.

-## prerequisites
+## Prequisites
 - around 23 GB of free space
 - 4GB Ram
 - Linux or Linux capable shell-environmnet